cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/finalproject.md

 **Due: November 10 by 3:59 PM (no slip days)**

 Upload to CMS a mock and description of your web app!
-Your mock can be a picture (handdrawn or typed) and the description should be in `pdf` form.
+Your mock can be a picture/pictures (handdrawn or created from a drawing program) and the description should be in `pdf` form.
 Your mock should include sketches of the different pages or views in your application.
-Your description should be at least 200 words and elaborate on what your project will be about.
+Your description should be **at least 200 words** and elaborate on what your project will be about.
 Also consider how you will structure your database schema!
 (What tables will you need, how will they be related, and what will they store).
 Please zip both of these together to submit to CMS.

 ### Milestone 1